 Mobility accounts for a large part of the total CO2 footprint.
 Of all types of transport, business travel by plane, next to commuting, has the largest percentage of CO2 emissions in the EUR's footprint.
 The university takes a critical look at its own activities, behavior and applies CO2 compensation where possible.

 To contribute to sustainable mobility and to prevent and reduce CO2 emissions, the Executive Board has adopted an adjusted travel policy for business trips as of 1 January 2022.
-In addition, EUR has signed the Rotterdam Climate Accord.
+In addition, EUR has signed the Rotterdam Climate Agreement.
 This makes the university a partner of the Climate Alliance for Sustainable Mobility, with a target of 50% less CO2 emissions from passenger transport in 2030 compared to 2016.

 Travel policy for business trips